Opium Moon

 Opium Moon is a new-age musical ensemble based in Los Angeles, California, United States.
-Its members are Hamid Saeidi, who plays the santur, violinist Lili Haydn, percussionist MB Gordy, and bassist Itai Disraeli.
-The works of Persian poet Hafez influence the group's style of improvisation.
+Its members are santurist Hamid Saeidi, violinist Lili Haydn, percussionist MB Gordy and bass guitarist Itai Disraeli.
+Persian poet Hafez's work influenced its musical improvisation style.

 History

-In an interview with San Francisco Classical Voice, Lili Haydn spoke about why she formed Opium Moon with Itai Disraeli:
+In an interview with San Francisco Classical Voice, Lili Haydn spoke about why she formed Opium Moon with Itai Disraeli following Donald Trump's victory in the 2016 U.S. presidential election:

-In 2018, Opium Moon released their self-titled debut album through the record label Be Why Music.
+In 2018, Opium Moon released their eponymous debut album through Be Why Music.
 Steven Mirken in the Jewish Journal wrote that "Touches of jazz, rock, Middle Eastern and African sounds flit about" in their music, "but it never settles on a specific sound"; Priya Pathiyan in Hindustan Times called it "bliss inducing" and "so eclectic, it’s hard to categorise".
 The album later received the Grammy Award for Best New Age Album at the 61st Annual Grammy Awards.

 Their second album Night + Day (2021) is composed of two song cycles, with six songs each, that model the passage of time in a day.
 Strings magazine praised the group's "silky and sensual" sound in their review of the album, as well as Gordy's "treasure trove" of Middle East percussion and Haydn's electrical violin.
 Night + Day was nominated for the same award for the 64th Annual Grammy Awards in 2022.